The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Chase offers several savings accounts that pair with a highly regarded mobile banking app to help you achieve your financial goals.
-However, these accounts do little to help you grow your savings; even the big bank’s top-yielding account is very low, and you can easily find higher rates elsewhere.
+These accounts, however, will do very little to boost your savings.
+Even the rate on the big bank’s top-yielding account is very low, and higher rates can easily be found elsewhere.

-Chase earned 2.7 out of 5 stars in Bankrate’s review across its deposit products, while its savings accounts scored 2.5 out of 5 stars.
+Chase earned 3.4 out of 5 stars in Bankrate’s review across its deposit products, while its savings accounts scored 2.5 out of 5 stars.